Ndindi Nyoro: Business career

-Ndìndì started Stockbridge Securities while a sophomore at Kenyatta University as he was working part-time for Ngenye Kariūki & Company Stockbrokers.
-Through apprenticeship by his mentor and the director of the company, Ngenye Kariūki who coincidentally happened to be Kiharū former member of parliament, Ndìndì was introduced to the world of stock brokerage.
-But his start-up lost many business opportunities due to poor internet connection, and after carrying out research in Thika where one of his offices was located, Ndìndì discovered the internet problem was widespread.
+Nyoro started Stockbridge Securities while a sophomore at Kenyatta University as he was working part-time for Ngenye Kariuki & Company Stockbrokers.
+Through apprenticeship by his mentor and the director of the company, Ngenye Kariuki who coincidentally happened to be Kiharu former member of parliament, Nyoro was introduced to the world of stock brokerage.
+But his start-up lost many business opportunities due to poor internet connection in Thika where one of his offices was located.
 In 2010, he then started Afrisec Telecoms as an internet service provider, and the firm has metamorphosized into a big entity with huge capital and staff establishment.
-In 2016, Ndìndì co-founded a stock brokerage firm, Investax Capital, and due to conflict of interests, he resigned from Stockbridge Securities and receded his shareholding.
+In 2016, he co-founded a stock brokerage firm, Investax Capital, and due to conflict of interests, he resigned from Stockbridge Securities and receded his shareholding.
 Investax Capital is the largest stockbroker agency in Kenya with several branches.
-Later in 2016, Ndìndì started yet another firm, to deal with construction, civil works, water engineering and drilling.
+Later in 2016, he started yet another firm, to deal with construction, civil works, water engineering and drilling.

+He is regarded one of the most smart investor on shares and stock broking.